aws-quickstart/quickstart-ibm-liberty-eks/README.md

 ### Feedback
 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.

-To submit code for this Quick Start, see the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).
+To submit code for this Partner Solution, see the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).